ArcSyn v4.0.3 User Manual

-- On Windows, any programs you've altered or created since installing ArcSyn will be left behind if you uninstall it.
+- In Windows, any programs you've altered or created since installing ArcSyn will be left behind if you uninstall it.

 How to edit programs

-- When you select a program, ArcSyn makes a copy of it which is placed at the top left of the program menu.
+- When you select a program, ArcSyn copies it to an edit buffer and places it in the first position in the program menu.
 This copy is the one you're editing when you move any controls in ArcSyn's GUI and is saved when you save a song you're working on in your DAW.
 Because you're always editing a copy, it's impossible to accidentally mess up a factory program so you're encouraged to experiment with ArcSyn's controls as much as possible.

 - If you make a sound you want to keep, please remember to click the SAVE button and enter a new name.